-1 INTRODUCTION
+INTRODUCTION 1

 NB.
 This Policy is intended to provide general guidance only.
 It does not constitute a definitive statement of law.
 Applicants who require legal advice on a specific licensing topic are advised to consult a licensing solicitor.
-Text in the shaded boxes is advisory or explanatory and intended only to give general assistance.
+Text in bold italic is advisory or explanatory and intended only to give general assistance.

-1.1 Section 5 of the Licensing Act 2003 requires each Licensing Authority "to determine a policy with respect to the exercise of its licensing functions".
+Section 5 of the Licensing Act 2003 requires each Licensing Authority "to determine a policy with 1.1 respect to the exercise of its licensing functions".

-This Statement of Licensing Policy ("the Policy") draws its authority from the Licensing Act 2003 ("the Act") and has been prepared in accordance with revised Guidance issued by the Home Office under section 182 of the Act in 6 April 2018.
+This Statement of Licensing Policy ("the Policy") draws its authority from the Licensing Act 2003 ("the Act") and has been prepared in accordance with revised Guidance issued by the Home Office under section 182 of the Act in August 2023.